 Yellow 3.1: “for joint beam indication” text.
 The only concern raised about this is the applicability for separate UL beam indication.
 This can be addressed as follows:

-The existing DCI formats 1_1 and 1_2 are reused for joint or separate DL/UL beam indication
+The existing DCI formats 1_1 and 1_2 are reused for joint DL/UL beam indication

-FFS: If additional DCI format(s) are supported, e.g. existing DCI formats 0_0, 0_1, 0_2, 1_0 as well as new DCI format(s) dedicated for beam indication FFS: support for reusing the existing UL-related DCI format(s) for joint or separate DL/UL beam indication
+FFS: support new DCI format(s) dedicated for beam indication for joint or separate DL/UL beam indication

+FFS: support for reusing the existing UL-related DCI format(s) (e.g. 0_0, 0_1, 0_2) for joint or separate DL/UL beam indication

+FFS: support for reusing DCI format 1_0, 1_1, and 1_2 for separate UL beam indication

 Yellow 3.2: vivo FFS

+Companies’ views:

+Support (keep): Apple, Intel, NTT Docomo, vivo, ZTE (with addition)

+Not support (remove): APT, Ericsson, Fraunhofer IIS/HHI, Futurewei, MediaTek, Nokia/NSB, OPPO, Samsung, Sony, Xiaomi

+Conclusion: There is no consensus in including the two FFS points proposed by vivo in the agreement made in the 1st GTW session

 Yellow 3.3: UE capability text, revised as follows (per inputs from interested companies, based on where we left off during the GTW discussion):

-If a fixed beam indication latency is not specified in spec, support a UE capability to accommodate at least two candidate values of beam indication latency

-FFS: Whether to measure beam indication latency from DCI reception or from acknowledgment of DCI decoding
+Application time of the beam indication: down-select from the following:

+Alt1: the first slot that is at least X ms after the DCI with the beam indication

+Alt2: the first slot that is at least X ms after the acknowledgment of the beam indication

+Support a UE capability for the minimum value of X

+The beam application time X is configured by the gNB via higher-layer (RRC) signaling based the UE capability

-FFS: Depending on the outcome of above FFS, the exact supported candidate values e.g. X ms (examples: 0.5ms, 2ms, 3ms) or Y symbols
+FFS: the exact minimum values of X (e.g., 0.5ms, 2ms, 3ms) supported by UE

 Table 6 Additional inputs for round-2 discussion: issue 3 yellow 3.1, 3.2, and 3.3